 It’s important for a leader to be involved enough to confidently say, “It’s a big job, and I know you can do it” so you can keep team members positive and confident while they handle big tasks with clear accountability.

 No one likes a micromanager.
-Your job is to create a leader who can continually figure out the questions and sort through the answers—without your continued help.
+How to not micromange involves being a leader with a team that can continually figure out the questions and sort through the answers—without your continued help.

-The faster you delegate questions and hold them accountable for the results, the faster you will create self-sufficient leaders that do amazing things without the need to micromanage.
+The faster you delegate questions and hold them accountable for the results, the faster you will create self-sufficient leaders who do amazing things without the need to micromanage.

 Be the best example of constant personal growth

 Most importantly, leaders need to demonstrate how they are continuous learners themselves.
 How can you ask someone to change and grow when you aren’t a shining example of openness, vulnerability, and change?

 The most senior and successful leaders continually challenge themselves and work on their own head game to keep growing.
 This is the real game being played at the highest levels.
 Nobody sees what’s going on behind the curtain because of most leaders are good at looking like they are fearless, smart and don’t make mistakes, even when that’s not the case.